David Karp: Career

 Karp began as an intern in 2000 for animation producer Fred Seibert, founder of Frederator Studios.
 Karp's mother had taught Seibert's children at the Calhoun School and was friends with his wife.
 Karp was fascinated with the work of Frederator's computer engineers and his visits became regular.
 After he started homeschooling, Karp also began taking Japanese classes at the Japan Society and saw a math tutor, with whom he worked on writing software for winning at blackjack and poker.
 When entrepreneur John Maloney sought technical help with UrbanBaby, an online parenting forum, a Frederator employee recommended Karp for the job.
 Karp completed the project, which had to be done in a couple of days, within four hours.
 Maloney made him UrbanBaby's head of product and gave him a small amount of equity.
 In 2003, while still working for UrbanBaby, Karp moved alone to Tokyo for five months.

 Karp left UrbanBaby after it was sold to CNET in 2006.
 Using money from the sale of his shares, Karp started his own software consultancy company, Davidville, functioning as a mix of client work and production of Karp's own products and services.
 Marco Arment joined the company as an engineer after replying to Karp's Craigslist ad.
 Karp had been interested in microblogging for some time and was waiting for one of the established blogging platforms to introduce their own microblogging platform.
 After a year of waiting, Karp and Arment began working on their own microblogging platform during a two-week gap between contracts in 2006.
 Tumblr was launched in February 2007 and within two weeks, the service had gained 75,000 users.

 In October 2007, Karp shut down his consultancy business as his work with Tumblr was interfering with his client work.
 Davidville was renamed Tumblr, Inc. and 25 percent of the company was sold to a small group of investors.

 On May 20, 2013, it was announced that Yahoo! and Tumblr had reached an agreement for Yahoo! to acquire Tumblr for $1.1 billion.
 As of November 1, 2017, Tumblr hosts over 375.4 million blogs.
 Karp announced in November 2017 that he would be leaving Tumblr by the end of the year.

 Karp has made personal investments into several companies including Superpedestrian, Inc., Sherpaa, Inc., and Splash.

-Advocacy
+Personal life

 Karp joined the Planned Parenthood Board of Directors in 2014.
 In March 2017, Tumblr and Planned Parenthood launched an initiative calling on the tech industry to support Planned Parenthood.

 Karp endorsed Hillary Clinton for president in the lead-up to the 2016 United States election.
-Karp donated $11,200 to Mark Kelly in his 2020 special election campaign for U.S. Senate, making him the campaign's top individual donor.
+He also donated $11,200 to Mark Kelly in his 2020 special election campaign for U.S. Senate, making him the campaign's top individual donor.